-Students are classified as having a special educational need or disability in line with the definition stated within the code of practice and are recorded as K or E on SIMS.
-Those recorded as K include students who are not in receipt of an Education Health Care Plan but are:-
+Students are classified as having special educational needs or a disability in line with the definition stated within the code of practice and are recorded as K or E on SIMS.
+Those recorded as K include students who are not in receipt of an Education Health Care Plan but are:

-- On the Speech and Language Team caseload. - Have a Visual Impairment (are on the VI team caseload) - Have a Hearing Impairment (are on the HI team caseload - Receiving long term support (more than 3 sessions) from CAMHS or TAHMS - Having an EHC assessment pursued. - Have a medical condition that significantly impacts on their learning or ability to access school - Have a significant learning need that requires the involvement of the SENSAP team and or Educational Psychologist. - Diagnosed Autistic Spectrum condition
+- On the Speech and Language Team caseload. - Have a Visual Impairment (are on the VI team caseload). - Have a Hearing Impairment (are on the HI team caseload. - Receiving long term support (more than 3 sessions) from CAMHS or TAHMS - Having an EHC assessment pursued. - Have a medical condition that significantly impacts on their learning or ability to access school. - Have a significant learning need that requires the involvement of the SENSAP team and or Educational Psychologist. - Diagnosed Autistic Spectrum condition. - Have an identified SPLD for which they receive intervention outside of the classroom.

-Those recorded as E on Sims are in receipt of an Educational Health Care Plan
+Those recorded as E on Arbor are in receipt of an Educational Health Care Plans.

-Students have an Individual plan created for a large range of reasons yet may not be classified as having a special educational need or disability.
+Students also may have an Individual plan created for a large range of reasons yet may not be classified as having a special educational needs or disability.
 The purpose of this is to provide staff with information and strategies that will support students' progress.
-Such reasons include:-
+Such reasons include:

-A student has low levels of literacy.
-EAL Any medical reasons Has a specific learning difficulty Child protection concerns
+- A student has low levels of literacy.

+- EAL

+- Any medical reasons

+- Has a specific learning difficulty

+- Child protection concerns

-A student with an EHC plan 0-25 will have at least 1 annual review.
-This review will determine any movement from an EHC plan to K. Students in receipt of FFI funding who do not have an EHC plan are also reviewed.
+A student with an EHCP 0-25 will have at least 1 annual review.
+This review will determine any movement from an EHCP to K. Students in receipt of FFI funding who do not have an EHCP are also reviewed.
 All other students appear on the additional needs register and are classed as Wave 1.